Components

 export const IMAGE_NOT_SPECIFIED = 3;

-The .style File
+## The `.style` File

-The .style file defines styles for the component, in SCSS.
-It is imported in the .component file ScandiPWA uses the BEM methodology to define styles.
+The `.style` file defines styles for the component, in SCSS.
+It is imported in the `.component` file ScandiPWA uses the BEM methodology to define styles.

-If you are overriding a parent theme, there may also be an .override.style file (see Overriding Styles).
+If you are overriding a parent theme, there may also be an `.override.style` file (see [Overriding Styles](https://docs.scandipwa.com/developing-with-scandi/override-mechanism/extending-styles#partially-overriding-a-components-styles)).

-The index.js File
+## The `index.js` File

 When you need to import some components, you can use...